tuhai63/electron-ghsts-poc/README.md

 ## Run the application

+Go to the parent directory of app, type 'electron app'.

+## Debug the browser process of the application with built-in Chrome debugger

+Once the application is running, go to menu 'View->Toggle Developer Tools'.

+## Debug the main process of the application with Visual Studio Code

-Go the parent directory of app, type 'electron app'.
+Go to the parent directory of app, type 'electron -debug app'.
+In Visual Studio Code, start debugger by 'Attach'.
+For electron document on this subject, go to http://electron.atom.io/docs/v0.33.0/tutorial/debugging-main-process/.

 ## Creating the Electorn App package